 - Table saw

 This planter is basically a plywood box with legs that fit over each corner.
 That simple structure allows you to easily change the size, shape or look while following the same building steps.
-For example, you can cover the box with siding or wood shingles.
-You can coat your planter with paint, stain or a clear finish.

 It’s lined with an ordinary plastic planter box, the kind you can get at any home or garden center for about $10.
 That means you can lift out one plastic box and drop in another, instantly swapping plants.
 You might, for example, start the growing season with spring bloomers in your planter while the other plants grow elsewhere.
 When the spring plants are past their prime, you can drop in the next set of plants.